-And second, check your workloads.
+And second, check your workload.
 Customer service takes time to perform, especially when done well.
-As such, professionals may find themselves overburdened when fielding a large volume of easy to answer conversations, and unable to attend to more serious cases.
+As such, professionals may find themselves overburdened when fielding a large volume of easy-to-answer conversations, and unable to attend to more severe cases.
 Often, giving agents the freedom to deflect avoidable queries is a matter of implementing tech solutions, such as self-service and agent-assisted digital communication channels.

 Customer Service Solutions

-Here are just a few options that are available to customer service professionals:
+Here are just a few options available to customer service professionals:

-- Providing shoppers with resources, such an easily accessible FAQ section.
+- Providing shoppers with resources, such as an easily accessible FAQ section.

 - Installing an AI chatbot.